nathan-hyan/wadsmoosh-freedoom/README.md

 8. Launch GZDoom and play!

 If you have any issues, the [How_to_download_and_run_Doom](http://doomwiki.org/wiki/How_to_download_and_run_Doom) page on the [Doom wiki](http://doomwiki.org) might be helpful.

+# Notes

+This fork enables the support for both Freedoom Phase 1 and 2 maps, music and *NEW* textures.
+It does not use the sprites nor the Doom-replacing textures since they will use the original ones.
+(I might add support for them in a future release but it's not on my to-do list right now.)

+This fork uses the actual episode names rather than simply adding all of Fredoom Phase 1 as a single episode and uses the name "Destination: Earth" as the name for Phase 2 based on the exit text of Phase 1.

 _Copyright © 2001-2022 Contributors to the Freedoom project.
 All rights reserved._